 * Must be consumed in private homes or licensed areasPer Department of Culture and Tourism, circular dated 15 September 2020

-We have left the original article here for you in it’s entirety in case you seek any further clarification.
+We have left the original article below regarding licensing and other such Abu Dhabi alcohol-related matters in case you need any clarification.

 - Licensing laws require venues serving alcohol to be attached to hotels or private clubs*.

 - It’s illegal to drink in the street or a public place or be under the influence of alcohol in a public space.

 - The legal drinking age in Abu Dhabi to buy alcohol and be served in bars/restaurants is 21 years old (though the fine print of the law as we discovered, alcohol can actually be consumed from age 18).